-Kaplan Kirsch & Rockwell clients have come to rely upon our attorneys’ expertise in navigating the complex world of the bankruptcy courts for creditors, with a particular focus on public sector creditors.
-While firm attorneys have experience representing debtors in bankruptcy proceedings, most of our attorneys’ work has focused on preparing public agencies for the potential bankruptcy of tenants, users and contractors and then assisting our public agency clients protect their interests through the bankruptcy process.
+Our clients have come to rely upon our experience in navigating the complex world of the bankruptcy courts when their railroad partners face challenging financial circumstances that could lead to reorganization proceedings.
+While we have represented a variety of classes of interests in these matters, most of our lawyers’ work has focused on preparing public agencies for the potential bankruptcy of contractors and owners of the lines the agencies use, and then assisting those public agency clients in protecting their interests through the bankruptcy process.

 Kaplan Kirsch & Rockwell attorneys have also represented a broad range of clients outside of the railroad and transit sector.
 Our experience regarding bankruptcy proceedings also includes matters concerning airports and infrastructure, as well as with environmental issues that come into play with troubled assets.